 Talking about period in such a movie seems a bit counterproductive, for the whole concept of kitsch hardly cares about period accuracy; it's the icon that matters, not the truth behind it.
-But, even then, it feels good to clarify that the costuming doesn't follow period, just in case someone thought this was how the late 1890's looked like.
+But, even then, it feels good to clarify that the costuming doesn't follow the period, just in case someone thought this was how the late 1890s looked like.

 As is with any movie that disregards period, the first question we need to answer is "why?".
 Why does Moulin Rouge! consciously avoids period?
 Well, in this particular case, the film attempts to be a distillation of the spirit of the Belle Époque whilst, at the same time, a translation of it for modern audiences.
 What do I mean by that?
 Well, it doesn't only attempt to capture the giddy, heady thrill of the sinful Montmartre and the sordid realities of the Bordellos, it also tries to capture it in a more modern way, so that audiences today will fully understand how it felt back then.
-To put it simply; they filmed a night at the Moulin Rouge as if it was a night at the Studio 54.
+To put it simply; they filmed a night at the Moulin Rouge as if it was a night at Studio 54.
 Which is the same Luhrman would do later in his career with The Great Gatsby.

 The key is to understand that the movie is a TRANSLATION instead of a REPRESENTATION.
-Because of this, the designer doesn't constrict herself with the period accurate clothing guidelines and instead is able to go wild with the visuals in order to transmit the sense of cutting edge fashion and sexuality of the period as the director wanted.
+Because of this, the designer doesn't constrict herself with the period-accurate clothing guidelines and instead is able to go wild with the visuals in order to transmit the sense of cutting edge fashion and sexuality of the period as the director wanted.

-As I'm sure we've mentioned before on this blog, this approach is not one we generally favor (read this to understand why), but in this case, the whole movie is so radical style-wise that I truly believe that an actual period wardrobe would have stuck out like a sore thumb.
+As I'm sure I've mentioned before on this blog, this approach is not one I generally favor (read this to understand why), but in this case, the whole movie is so radical style-wise that I truly believe that an actual period wardrobe would have stuck out like a sore thumb.
 In the end, the highly stylized-costumes are helping define the characters throughout the whole movie whilst also enhancing the dreamlike quality of the movie, which is everything a good costume design should do.
 So I can hardly complain.

 THE SPARKLING DIAMOND